cm-cc/mesmer/README.md

              └> [0] plain ascii file
              └> [1] root file (see README)
+             └> [2] on-the-fly xz compressed ascii file └> [3] just write to the fifo and wait for an external process to read events from it
-             └> [2] on-the-fly xz compressed ascii file path      ---> path where to store outputs seed      ---> pseudo-RNG seed ("small" int)
+ path      ---> path where to store outputs seed      ---> pseudo-RNG seed ("small" int)